 Polyethylene and EVA Foam Floaties, Noodles and Mats

 Noodle style pool toys are usually made from polyethylene foam, which is PVC-free.
 This material is often used in packaging and as insulation as well.
 It can be identified by its more lightweight feel and porous appearance as compared to the dense, heavy PVC foam.
 Also, it typically doesn't have an exterior covering like PVC foam does.
-You can find a giant list of great polyethylene foam toys here.
-We also came across floaties and mats made from non-toxic EVA foam here, here, here and here.
+We found these floaties, mats and toys made from non-toxic EVA or polyethylene foam.

 Thank goodness there are still old-fashioned molded pool made with PVC-free polyethylene around!
 They are getting harder to find, but we've seen them at Lowes here and here, at Academy Sports here.
-There's a great hard-sided pool made by Little Tikes, the Butterfly Beach Sandbox and Wading Pool here, and also the Step2 Play & Shade Pool here.
+There's a great hard-sided pool made by Little Tikes, the Butterfly Beach Sandbox and Wading Pool here, and also the Step2 Play & Shade Pool pictured below.

 Be sure to look for recycling codes #2, #4 and #5 because some hard-sided pools like this one are made with PVC.